Art Thief

 Print making has a long, storied, rich place in the history of art.
 But here is the simple truth: all printing is the transfer of ink from one surface (the plate) onto another (the art surface).
 The ink may be spread on a wood block, a piece of linoleum, a piece of plastic, or an etched metal plate.
 It may be transferred onto paper, or wood, or silk, or canvas.
 The essence is the same: printing is the transfer of ink from one surface onto another.

-So, photo transfers, which are the throughline of the art in this show of mine, are participants in the long history of print making and art making.
+Photo transfers are the throughline of the art in this show.
 My photo transfers are made using a scanner, a computer, and a laser printer.
 Artists have always used the tools of their time to capture or transform their perceptions, their memories, their feelings.
 And, so, I use the computer and laser printer.
 I am an art thief.
-I make scans of photographs or drawings or other artist’s images, transform them in Photoshop to create illusions or references that are essential or revealing to me, print them out on an ordinary laser printer, then, in a fairly complicated process, transfer them onto a surface to become a part (sometimes trivial, sometimes major) of my art work.
+I make scans of photographs or drawings or other artists’ images, transform them in Photoshop to create illusions or references that are essential or revealing to me, print them out on an ordinary laser printer, then, in a fairly complicated process, transfer them onto a surface to become a part (sometimes trivial, sometimes major) of my art work.

-Having laid all this groundwork, let me think, now, about how I understand my art.
+Having laid some groundwork, let me think out loud about how I understand my art.
 I don’t believe it’s necessary or important in general for artists to understand their art; lots of artists hate talking about their art or their process; they just want to do it.
 But given my background in philosophy, I can’t help it: I want to understand what I am doing and why.

 LIKE TOM STOPPARD

-Tom Stoppard died recently and my husband and I are great fans.
+Tom Stoppard, the brilliant playwright, died recently.
+My husband and I are great fans.
 After his death, it hit me quite suddenly and powerfully that in my art making, I am like Tom Stoppard.
 Please don’t get me wrong.
-I absolutely don’t mean by that that I am great at what I do; I don’t pretend to be prolific or a genius or terribly accomplished.
+I absolutely don’t mean by that that I am great at what I do; I don’t pretend to be prolific or a genius or even particularly accomplished.

-But here is what I do mean: there are three things about Tom Stoppard’s plays that I think are like things about my art.
+But here is what I do mean: there are three characteristics of Tom Stoppard’s plays that I think are similar to things I see in my own art.

-Stoppard’s plays aren’t themselves profound, but they rely on truly profound offstage others: Shakespeare, Newton, Byron, Wilde, Sappho, Marx, Kant, Plato.
+Stoppard’s plays rely heavily on truly profound offstage others: Shakespeare, Newton, Byron, Wilde, Marx, Kant, Plato.
 Stoppard loves ideas and constantly alludes to and references giants in our cultural lexicon.

-His characters discuss important topics like ethics, love, time, romance, science, certainty and doubt—they discuss the ideas of others and reflect those ideas in their lives.
+His characters discuss important topics like ethics, love, time, romance, science, certainty and doubt—they discuss the ideas of others and reflect on how those ideas might effect their own lives.

-I want my art not to be beautiful or personal particularly, but to be imaginative, thoughtful, and engaging.
+I want my art to be imaginative, thoughtful, and engaging.
 I think this is what moved me from abstract art to more figurative art.
 Robert Irwin, the great light/space artist, said “Figurative thinking and the processes of logical thought are really parallel.”
 Logical thought is very much what philosophy is, so, in some sense my art becoming more personal is my art becoming more figurative.

 Stoppard’s plays are always clever.
 They are playful, they have an elegant wit, a charm and delight.